Monadical-SAS/Morpheus/README.md

   you can download Docker from <a href="https://docs.docker.com/get-docker/">here</a> and Docker-Compose from  <a href="https://docs.docker.com/compose/install/#install-using-pip">here</a>.
 Skip this step if you're using a Kubernetes setup.
+3. **Hardware**: The hardware requirements for this setup will vary depending on the specific application that you are developing.
+However, it is generally recommended to have a machine with at least 16 GB of RAM and a GPU with 16 GB of VRAM.
+If you don't have a GPU, you can use a cloud provider like AWS, GCP, or Azure.
+Skip this step if you're using a Kubernetes setup.
 <br/>

 ## Setup Steps